HansSimon212/webdev-intro/README.md

 # webdev_intro
-An introductory Web Development project made for building familiarity with HTML, CSS, JavaScript, Bootstrap.
+An introductory project for Web Development made for building familiarity with HTML, CSS, JavaScript, Bootstrap.

 #### **Project Structure**: